AdaCore/training_material/courses/spark_essentials/100_advanced_proof/04-formal_containers.rst

     + :ada:`Keys` for maps

 ------------------------------------------------
-Difficulties with Loops Over Formal Containers
+Difficulties With Loops Over Formal Containers
 ------------------------------------------------

 * :toolname:`GNATprove` does not unroll such loops